 • Foreshortens words, for example, ‘portion’ for proportion.

 • Omits prefixes, omits suffixes, or adds suffixes.

 • Cannot match the appropriate letter when given the sound.

 • Often ignores punctuation, omitting full stops or commas.

-If you’re unsure do a one-minute reading assessment.
-Watch out for the symptoms above, but also count the total words read minus the errors made = words correct per minute.
+If you’re unsure, do a one-minute reading assessment.
+Look out for the symptoms above, but also count the total words read minus the errors made = words correct per minute.

 - Have your child read the passage aloud for exactly one minute.

-- Count the total number of words he/she has read.
+- Count the total number of words they have read.

-- Count the number of errors he/she has made.
+- Count the number of errors they have made.